 Transmission Of Infectious Agents

-Corifact is made from human plasma.
-Because this product is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Because CORIFACT is made from human blood, it may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
 This also applies to unknown or emerging viruses and other pathogens.

 Monitoring Laboratory Tests

 - Monitor patientâ€™s trough FXIII activity level during treatment with CORIFACT [see DOSAGE AND ADMINISTRATION].